 - solution #4 (Optimized UPF data collection based on existing 5G VN group mechanisms, PDU session type or RAT type) with the following solutions specified in clause 6.4.2.

-- UPF event exposure subscription to PDU sessions with the same RAT Type(s)..
+- UPF event exposure subscription to PDU sessions with the same RAT Type(s).

-Editor's note: part of the conclusions for the solution #4 (Optimized UPF data collection based on existing 5G VN group mechanisms) are FFS.

 8.2 Conclusions for Key Issue #2

 The solutions agreed for normative work for Key Issue #1 do not define any new protocol solution (i.e. they enhance the existing SBI protocol).
 Accordingly, no solution is retained for the Key Issue #2.